Posted on

 Cross-selling and upselling campaigns

-This type of campaign targets existing customers with the goal of increasing their lifetime value by promoting additional products or services that complement their previous purchases.
+This type of campaign targets existing customers to increase their lifetime value by promoting additional products or services that complement their previous purchases.

 By suggesting items that complement their initial choice, you can increase the average order value and provide a more comprehensive solution to their needs.